Everything That You Need in Order to Build and Optimize a WordPress Website

 - Ninja Forms – FREE

-WPForms uses a simple drag & drop form builder that is very easy to use, and it’s also more optimized when it comes to speed.
+WPForms and Ninja Forms are simple form builders that are very easy to use, and they’re also more optimized when it comes to speed.

 If you want to check how your site looks on different mobile devices, use this online tool:

-Note that these tools measure how much time it takes for your whole website to load, every script.
-So, if the results show, like, 5 seconds loading time, it doesn’t usually mean that it takes 4 seconds until your website actually starts to load / appear.
+Note that these tools measure how much time it takes for your whole website to load – every script.
+So, if the results show, like, 5 seconds loading time, it doesn’t usually mean that it takes 5 seconds until content actually starts to load/appear.

 WebPageTest shows the page rendering time as well, which is more important.

-A CDN (Content Delivery Network) can drastically improve your website’s loading time.
-Here are several such services:
+A CDN (Content Delivery Network) can drastically improve your WordPress website’s loading time.
+Here are several CDN services: